Asymptotic Bounds for the Size of Hom$(A,{\rm GL}_n(q))$: Introduction

 \section{Introduction}

 Let $A$ be a finite group of order $a$ and let $X(n,q) = \Hom(A,\GL_n(q))$ denote the set of all homomorphisms from $A$ to the general linear group of $n\times n$ invertible matrices with entries in the finite field $\FF_q$.
 Suppose that $\FF_q$ is a splitting field for $A$.
-In \cite{ls}, Liebeck and Shalev provide upper and lower bounds for the size of the set, which is a polynomial in $q$; see also \cite{bate}.
+In \cite{ls}, Liebeck and Shalev provide upper and lower bounds for the size of this set, which is a polynomial in $q$ \cite[Prop.\ 4.1]{chig}; see also \cite{bate}.
 The bound presented in \cite[Theorem]{ls} has the following form:

 where $c$ is an absolute constant, $d$ is a constant depending only on $a$, and $r$ is the value of $n$ modulo $a$.
+Note that, as is pointed out in \cite{ls} and \cite{bate}, there is an absolute constant $\beta>0$ such that $\beta q^{n^2} \leq |\GL_n(q)| \leq q^{n^2}$ for all $n$ and $q$, so these bounds can be rewritten in terms of the order of $\GL_n(q)$.
 The aim of this note is to show that there exists $N$ such that for all $n \geq N$ the leading term of the polynomial $|X(n,q)|$ has the form

 where (given a fixed group $A$) $m_r$ and $\epsilon_r$ are constants only depending on $r$, and $N= a(a-1)$ will definitely suffice.
 In particular, this leading coefficient and degree are independent of $q$.
 We also present an algorithm for explicitly determining the values of $m_r$, $\epsilon_r$ and $N$ for any choice of $A$.
 The input needed for the algorithm is the degrees of the irreducible representations for $A$ over a splitting field for $A$.